meshachcode/josi/README.md

 ## Installation

-### 1. Add josi to external-scripts.json

-	[
-		"josi"
-	]
+### Install Hubot

+	mkdir hubot
+	cd hubot/
+	npm install hubot

-### 2. Add josi to package.json
+### Add josi to package.json

 	"dependencies": {
 		"hubot": "*",
 		"josi": "*"
 	}

-NOTE: This is not a complete representation of dependencies for this file.
-Just an illustration of where to put the info.
+### Add josi to external-scripts.json

+(/src/templates/external-scripts.json)

+	[
+		"josi"
+	]

+### Install Dependencies

+	npm install

+That's it!
+You should now have all of JoSi's packages installed and ready to go!

 ***